CH1NRU5T/Personal-Expenses-App/README.md

 - [ ] Connect to a database to save the transactions
 - [ ] Add dark and light themes
 - [ ] Add a switch button to switch between themes
+- [ ] Add a splash screen in the app

 # Screenshots